-Monte Naranco is located 15 minutes from the city centre and here you’ll find two of the most emblematic Pre-Romanesque buildings in the region: Santa Maria del Naranco and San Miguel de Lillo, built in the 9th century.
-When you stay at Barceló Hotels & Resorts in Oviedo you’ll be able to visit examples of Pre-Romanesque art and architecture at the Foncalada fountain and in the church of San Julián de los Prados.
+Monte Naranco is located 15 minutes from the city centre and here you’ll find two of the most emblematic pre-Romanesque buildings in the region: Santa María del Naranco and San Miguel de Lillo, dating from the 9th century.
+When you stay at Barceló Hotels & Resorts in Oviedo you’ll be able to visit examples of pre-Romanesque art and architecture at the Foncalada fountain and in the church of San Julián de los Prados.

 The cider ritual is considered an art form in itself because it not only involves a special pouring technique (serve it by positioning the bottle above the shoulder and pour the liquid so that it hits the edge of the glass) but it should also be served in small amounts and downed in one go.
 If you really want to experience Oviedo, don’t be shy and give it a go.

-Discover the wonderful Asturian capital when you stay at hotels in Oviedo, part of the Barceló Hotel Group.
+Discover the wonderful Asturian capital when you stay at Barceló Hotel Group's hotels in Oviedo.